 placebo-controlled studies on HSOs seems pretty good evidence.

-A. In September of 2007 we did a search on Medline for " Primal
+A. We did a search on Medline for " Primal

 Defense :and could not find any published studies.
 We also did a search for "